Sunday, July 16, 2017

-We got a min-bus taxi to take us to the hotel for our last night in Phuket – the Canal Resort.
-While Ana walked over to the office to get us checked in we unloaded all of our bags and set them onto the ground.
+We hired a min-bus taxi to take us to our hotel, the Canal Resort, for our last night in Phuket.
+While Ana walked over to the office to get us checked in, we unloaded all our bags and set them onto the ground.
 Angela noticed a pile of dog droppings just off the sidewalk and warned everybody to watch out.
 I put down a couple of shopping bags by the turds, and then unloaded a few more and when I came back to get the first bag the turds had vanished!
 Strange, I thought.
 We started carrying the bags down to our room, and I passed Tony who was scraping the mashed up turds from the bottom of his right flip flop.

 “That’s putting the ‘poo’ in Phuket!” he said.
 I agreed wholeheartedly and then held my breath as I walked by him.

 It was a very cute, small hotel with large, air conditioned rooms and a neat little freshwater pool.
 There was also a small “happy hour” table set up next to the pool with a few chairs, a thatched roof canopy, and this creepy plant that looked exactly like a human hand with sprouts shooting out at the end of the fingers.
 It just might show up in my next mini horror novel.